dotnet/reactive/Rx.NET/Documentation/adr/0006-uwp-legacy-threadpoolscheduler-in-facade.md

 There's one wrinkle in this: UWP's specialized `ThreadPoolScheduler`.

 `ThreadPoolScheduler` should be a UI-framework-independent type.
 It is available in all Rx.NET targets, including `netstandard2.0` and the no-UI-framework-available `netX.0` targets.
 (E.g., the `net6.0` target in Rx 6.0.)
-So it belongs in publicly visible API, i.e. it needs to be present in the `System.Reactive` package's `ref` assemblies.
+So it belongs in the publicly visible API, i.e. it needs to be present in the `System.Reactive` package's `ref` assemblies.
 The problem is that the `System.Reactive` UWP target (the `uap10.0.18362` TFM) contains a slightly different version of this type than all the other targets.
 It has:

 * Three public constructors
   * a default constructor